 Through distance and closure, there is the potential to become closer: closer to artist's processes, research and the experiences that inform their work.

 The Art Gallery of Regina, in partnership with AKA Artist-Run (Saskatoon), offers intimate glimpses into artist Katherine Boyer's online sketchbook.
 Boyer explores quieted, liminal spaces where elements meet as metaphorically conducive to understanding the fluidity of personal and cultural identity through family archives.
-Boyer's research and artmaking labour spans (and bridges) textiles, carpentry and horizon lines.
-Boyer harnesses architecture to begin unravelling what we know and how we know it.
+Boyer's research and art-making labour spans (and bridges) textiles, carpentry and horizon lines.
+Boyer harnesses architecture to begin unraveling what we know and how we know it.